As Amended February 27, 2018

 Section 5.01 Association Meetings: There shall be at least one business meeting of the Association each year.
 The annual business meeting shall be held during the annual Conference.
 Other meetings may be called by the President or by a majority of the Executive Board.

-Section 5.02 Executive Board Meetings: The Executive Board shall meet upon the call of the President or any two officers.
+Section 5.02 Executive Committee: The Executive Committee shall meet upon the call of the President or any two officers.
 A simple majority of the members of the Executive Board constitute a quorum.

 Section 6.01 Nomination of Officers: The President shall appoint at least three Active members in good standing to serve as the Election Committee.
 The Election Committee shall nominate at least one Active Member for the open 3rd Vice Present and open Secretary/Treasurer position.

-The nominations will be reported during the Executive Board’s summer meeting.
+The nominations will be reported during the Board of Directors summer meeting.

 Officers, Directors or Active Members in good standing may make additional nominations from the floor during that meeting.